 Conclusion

-In this chapter, we described the development environment in which we developed our application, as well as the used frameworks.
-Followed by an overview of the work carried out through screenshots of the application’s interfaces.
+In this chapter, we describe the development environment in which we developed our application, as well as the frameworks used.
+This is followed by an overview of the work carried out through screenshots of the application’s interfaces.

 General conclusion and perspectives

-The period of internship in the Mega-DEV company was quite rewarding for me.
-As future software developer, this internship has allowed me to learn new technologies, new methodologies and new working environment.
+The period of internship in Mega-DEV was quite rewarding for me.
+As future software developers, this internship has allowed me to learn new technologies, methodologies, and working environments.

-The main objective of the project is to create a workout management system as per the requirements and specifications developed with Mega-DEV.
-The solution englobes different features such as Workout Management, Chat…
+The main objective of the project is to create a workout management system based on the requirements and specifications developed by Mega-DEV.
+The solution englobes different features, such as workout management, chat …

-The benefits of this work go beyond the programming knowledge as per the use of modern technologies such as React.js and Express.js frameworks, in fact the Agile project management approach used is a topnotch methodology that allowed us to ensure that bugs were fixed in due time and wave was tailored through every iteration.
+The benefits of this work go beyond the programming knowledge as per the use of modern technologies such as React.js and Express.js frameworks; in fact, the agile project management approach used is a topnotch methodology that allowed us to ensure that bugs were fixed in due time and waves were tailored through every iteration.

-Even though the achieved result satisfies the requirements, theres room for improvements, such as adding a mobile version of the application, and to add more interactions between the users.
+Even though the achieved result satisfies the requirements, there is room for improvement, such as adding a mobile version of the application, and adding more interactions between the users.

-Among the different lessons picked up during this work, is how to plan ahead and manage the time effectively to achieve the tasks before the deadlines.
+Among the different lessons picked up during this work, is how to plan ahead and manage time effectively to achieve the tasks before the deadlines.

 Webography